 The parameters for two small but very accurate approximations are listed in the Tables \ref{t40} and \ref{t80}.
 These examples demonstrate the practicality of the algorithm.

-\begin{rem} {\normalfont Step 5 makes the algorithm independent of the rate of growth of the partial quotients of the number $\pi$.
-Various versions of this algorithm are possible, for example, by modifying the interval in (\ref{6066}). } \end{rem}
+\begin{rmk} {\normalfont Step 5 makes the algorithm independent of the rate of growth of the partial quotients of the number $\pi$.
+Various versions of this algorithm are possible, for example, by modifying the interval in (\ref{6066}). } \end{rmk}